How does Cornwall Cricket work?

 Cornwall Cricket League, The League Management Committee runs the principal open recreational cricket competition in Cornwall, the Bond Timber Cornwall Cricket League, alongside a number of other County-wide and local league and cup competitions.

-Cornwall Cricket Youth The people running Cornwall Cricket Youth (CCY) develop and manage the various league and cup competitions that exist for cricketers under the age of 18 and are represented on the Board’s recreational cricket committee.
-Key figures include the chair, Joe Skinner, and the secretary, Mark Williams.
+Cornwall Cricket Youth: Cornwall Cricket Youth (CCY) committee disbanded in 2024 and is now under the governance of CCB.
+Rob Farley's role is to develop and manage the various league and cup competitions that exist for cricketers under the age of 18 and are represented on the Board’s recreational cricket committee.

-Cornwall Association of Cricket Officials This entity, known widely as CACO, helps the Board to develop a countywide panel of trained and experienced umpires for first tier men’s cricket within the county, and to help train club umpires and scorers, thereby enabling the sport to be appropriately managed as far as is able to be the case.
+Cornwall Association of Cricket Officials This entity, known widely as CACO, helps the Board to develop a countywide panel of trained and experienced umpires for first tier league cricket within the county, and to help train club umpires and scorers, thereby enabling the sport to be appropriately managed as far as is able to be the case.
 It manages the appointments process, which includes provision of umpires for county age group and women’s fixtures in addition of those for the Cornwall Cricket League’s first tier.

-Cornwall Cricket Grounds Association This body, known as CCG, provides a conduit for grounds staff at the various clubs in Cornwall to share best practice and notify each other of professional developments that will be of benefit to all.
+Cornwall Cricket Grounds Association This body, known as CACG, provides a conduit for grounds staff at the various clubs in Cornwall to share best practice and notify each other of professional developments that will be of benefit to all.

 All of these organisations require good people to volunteer their time and give back to the sport from which they themselves have derived pleasure.
 Please contact Joe Skinner for further information on volunteering for a position in any of them.